h-sharda/Chess/Version2/README2.md

 ##### Main runner program is ChessGUI.java

-Program currently uses UNICODE to represent Pieces, so make sure your IDE supports UNICODE characters before running the program.
+Program currently uses chess symbols from UNICODE to represent Pieces, so make sure your IDE supports UNICODE characters before running the program.

 ### Updates
 - Implemented GUI based code eliminating the need of terminal